shmulik-willinger/advanced_lane_finding/writeup.md

 ## Pipeline

  The first thing we'll do is to compute the camera calibration matrix and distortion coefficients.
 We only need to compute these once, and then we'll apply them to undistort each new frame in the pipeline.
-Next, we'll apply thresholding by various combinations of color and gradient thresholds to generate a binary image where the lane lines are clearly visible.
-The next step is to pick four points in a trapezoidal shape (similar to region masking) that would represent a rectangle when looking down on the road from above, and apply a perspective transform on the image.
+Next, we'll pick four points in a trapezoidal shape (similar to region masking) that would represent a rectangle when looking down on the road from above, and apply a perspective transform on the image.
+The next step is to apply thresholding by various combinations of color and gradient thresholds to generate a binary image where the lane lines are clearly visible.
+The next step is to calculate the polynomial and curvature using a sliding window that will slice each frame to horizontal lines and will look for the lines in them.

 The main pipeline receiving an image and performs the following steps on it:
 1. Applying the distortion correction
-2. Creating a thresholded binary image
+2. Applying a perspective transform to rectify binary image ("birds-eye view").
-3. Applying a perspective transform to rectify binary image ("birds-eye view").
+3. Creating a thresholded binary image
 4. Using the sliding window to detect lane pixels and fit to find the lane boundary.
 5. Calculating the polynomial to determine the curvature of the lanes
 6. Drawing the detected lane boundaries back onto the original image